viamrobotics/docs/docs/how-tos/image-data.md

 You now know how to capture and sync image data.

 {{< alert title="Avoid fees by disabling data capture" color="note" >}}
-If this is not a production machine and you have confirmed that your machine is capturing and syncing data, disable data capture in the camera configuration to avoid [incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of test data.
+If this is not a production machine and you have confirmed that your machine is capturing and syncing data, you should now disable data capture in the camera configuration to avoid [incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of test data.
+You can do this in the **Data capture** panel of your camera's configuration by switching the data capture toggle to **Off** and saving your changes.
 {{< /alert >}}

 For many use cases, you may not want to capture data unless it meets certain conditions.